RayRoom/RayRoom/examples/README.md

 ### PyRoomAcoustics (Baseline)

-Uses standard Ray Tracing.
+Uses standard hybrid simulator based on image source method (ISM) and ray tracing (RT).
 This serves as a baseline for comparison.